Church in Wales (the ‘Church’) Personal Data Sharing Guidance

 (b) At diocese level (i.e. diocese and diocesan boards of finance) who will process personal data about members, officer holders, other individuals connected with the Church, Clergy and staff;

-(c) The Bishops Offices who will also process who will process personal data about members, officer holders, other individuals connected with the Church, Clergy and staff; and
+(c) The Bishops Offices who will process personal data about members, officer holders, other individuals connected with the Church, Clergy and staff; and

-(d) The Representative Body (including St. Padarns and the Secretariat) who will hold personal data about members, students, tenants, officer holders, other individuals connected with the Church, Clergy and staff.
+(d) The Representative Body (including St. Padarns and the staff of the Provincial Office) who will hold personal data about members, students, tenants, officer holders, other individuals connected with the Church, Clergy and staff.

-1.3 Each data controller within the Church is required to comply with data protection law and the data protection principles, in their own right (for further information on the data protection principles and what constitutes personal data see the Representative Body’s Data Protection Policy [insert link]).
+1.3 Each data controller within the Church is required to comply with data protection law and the data protection principles, in their own right (for further information on the data protection principles and what constitutes personal data see the Representative Body’s Data Protection Policy the RB infonet and at www.churchinwales.org.uk).

 1.4 The Church recognises that on occasion it will be necessary to share personal data between various controllers (i.e. parish churches, dioceses, Archdioceses, Bishops Offices and the Representative Body, within the Church, in order to facilitate the activities and operations of the Church and the various data controllers.